 How do I treat a fever in my child?

 If your child has a fever but is content eating, drinking and playing, you do not need to do anything.
 Remember the fever is helping your child fight infection.

-If your child is not comfortable, you can do the following:
+If your child is not comfortable, you can: